-What does the treatment timeline for Stage 0 breast cancer look like?
+What is the Stage 0 breast cancer treatment timeline?

 The treatment timeline can vary a little bit depending on the type of surgery you have.
 Lumpectomies are typically performed within the first month or so after a diagnosis, while mastectomies may take a little longer to get on the surgical schedule.

 If whole breast radiation (the most common type) is needed post-surgery, that can add about four to six weeks to the treatment timeline.
 If hormone therapies are also recommended, you may take medications for several years.